Before outsourcing any text, I imagine you’ll want to know who I am. That is why I’m introducing myself to you on this page.

 Descriptions of hotels, accommodations, tourist spots, etc.

-In practice, I focus mainly on IT and legal, but it’s the variety of different subjects that makes me still enjoy my work.
+In practice, I focus mainly on IT and legal, but it’s the variety of different subjects that lets me still enjoy my work.